mamute/react_on_rails/README.md

 You may also notice the `app/lib` folder.
 This is for any code that is common between bundles and therefore needs to be shared (for example, middleware).

-#### Additional Redux Folders
+### Redux
 If you have used the `--redux` generator option, you will notice the familiar additional redux folders in addition to the aforementioned folders.
+The Hello World example has also been modified to use Redux.

 In this organization paradigm, each bundle has its own store.
 We do not set a global store and then use partial stores based off of that.
 Again, this is for bundle code modularity and isolation.
 Note that if you want to reuse redux reducers across domains, then you will want to put the shared reducers under `/client/app/lib`.

 ### Using Images and Fonts
 The generator has amended the folders created in `client/assets/` to Rails's asset path.
 We would that if you have any existing assets that you want to use with your client code that you should move them to these folders and use webpack as normal.